-Table 69 Table 64 shows the more realistic percentages of land when narrowed down to areas within the urban area (within the UPA) and also compares that to the percentage of total land based on the TCAC opportunity map.
-When considering the land area within the UPA, the Highest Resource area is only 8 percent of the County's urban land area as compared to was reduced from the category with the most land area to the category with the least (31 percent to 8 percent of all land).
-The High Resource category area opportunity the urban land area as compared to 18 percent of total land area.
-The remained approximately the same and the Moderate Resource area is 30 percent of the urban land area as compared to increased from 13 percent to 30 percent of total land area.
-Table 69 below compares the land area within each TCAC opportunity category for the entire County and the area inside the UPA.
+Table 69 shows the more realistic percentages of land when narrowed down to areas within the urban area (within the UPA) and also compares that to the percentage of total land based on the TCAC opportunity map.
+When considering the land area within the UPA, the Highest Resource area is only 8 percent of the County's urban land area as compared to 31 percent of all land.
+The High Resource category_is 20 percent of the urban land area as compared to 18 percent of total land area.
+The Moderate Resource area is 30 percent of the urban land area as compared to 13 percent of total land area.
+Table 69: Resource Areas Within the Total County and UPA below compares the land area within each TCAC opportunity category for the entire County and the area inside the UPA.